-Well..it’s a nice color.
+Well..it’s a nice colour.
 That’s about the only positive thing I can say.
-I’m honestly not sure if this is supposed to be a dress or a tunic, but either way I shouldn’t have gotten it.
+I’m honestly not sure if this is supposed to be a dress or a tunic, but either way, I shouldn’t have gotten it.
 I did not select dresses, and I said that tunics end up being an awkward length on me.
 This is also about as plain and basic as it gets.
 It has pockets on the side which I know some people like, but it just adds width to my hips.
 I’ll be honest when I say that I don’t think I have ever worn anything that was less flattering for this.
 It made me look about 50 pounds heavier than I am, it was horrid.
 Be grateful that I wasn’t able to show you a picture of it on me.
-Clearly I was not tempted to take this.
+Clearly, I was not tempted to take this.

 Crochet Shoulder Sleeveless Top in Wine–$39

 I like the general idea of this top.
 It’s a nice colour, nice length and I do like the shark bite hem.
 Would you consider this bra-friendly though?
 I mean yes, I can wear a bra with it, but to me, bra-friendly means that the bra doesn’t show.
 The straps are not hidden on this top.
 It’s also a pet peeve of mine on tops like this where the tag shows.
 It would bother me way too much to ever wear it.
 Unfortunately, it also makes my hips look extra wide.
 Yet another easy return.